ethereum/portal-network-specs/witness.md

 #### `REST(array)`

-returns the array w/o the first item
+returns the array without the first item

 ## Validating The Witness